pengyang0411/DeMixT/README.md

 # Installation
 DeMixT source files are compatible with windows, linux and mac os.

-This version is for users who have OpenMP on the computer.
+This version is for users who have OpenMP or MPI on the computer.
 To install this package, start R and enter:

 devtools::install_github("wwylab/DeMixT")